douglasF5/alfajor-ds-algos-scratchpad/parking-ticket-class-oop/README.md

 ## Task description

-- Create a class to represent paking tickets with the following properties:
+- Create a class to represent parking tickets with the following properties:
   - clientName: string;
   - vehicleType: 'car' | 'motorcycle';
   - plate: string;